 Six governments have existed at Tubac: New Spain, Mexico, the United States of America (when the Gadsden Purchase acquired the southern part of what is now Arizona on December 30, 1853), New Mexico Territory, The Confederate States of America, and the Arizona Territory (State of Arizona).

-The State Park contains the ruins of the Spanish presidio founded in 1752 and the first European settlement in what later became Arizona.
-Credit for this site becoming a State Park belongs, in large part, to interested and generous residents of the community.
-Frank and Olga Griffin persuaded the Santa Cruz Board of Supervisors to recommend and support the Tubac Presidio as the number one potential state park site in the County.
+The state park contains the ruins of the Spanish presidio founded in 1752 and the first European settlement in what later became Arizona.
+Credit for this site becoming a state park belongs, in large part, to interested and generous residents of the community.
+Frank and Olga Griffin persuaded the Santa Cruz County Board of Supervisors to recommend and support the Tubac Presidio as the number one potential state park site in the county.

 Tubac Presidio State Historic Park was officially dedicated on Sunday, September 28, 1958, with Senator Neilson Brown serving as the Master of Ceremonies.
 The featured speakers were Governor Ernest McFarland, Alvarro Obergon, Governor of Sonora, Mexico, and Zeke Taylor, Vice Chairman of the Parks Board.
 Paul Deno was the first Park Manager.